 The prorogation Proclamation normally specifies a small range of dates within which prorogation will take place, and the government then makes arrangements in Parliament to bring the session to a close on one of the specified days.

-Formally, the Queen also sets the date for the opening of a new session of Parliament.
+Formally, the Queen also sets the date for the start of a new session of Parliament.
 The way in which this occurs depends on the circumstances:

 - A prorogation may take place during a Parliament.
-In this case, the Queen sets the date for the start of the new session in the prorogation Proclamation (as occurred in October 2019 [pdf]).
-When a new session starts during a Parliament, the Queen’s Speech and State Opening take place on the new session’s first day (as on 14 October 2019).
+In this case, the Queen sets the date for the start of the new session in the prorogation Proclamation (as occurred in October 2019 for the start of the 2019 session [PDF] and April 2021 for the start of the 2021-22 session [PDF]).
+When a new session starts during a Parliament, the Queen’s Speech and State Opening take place on the new session’s first day (as on 14 October 2019 and 11 May 2021).

 - A prorogation may take place at the end of a Parliament, before a dissolution and general election.
-The government prorogues Parliament before a dissolution when it is able to finish its desired parliamentary business before the dissolution date and does not need Parliament to sit for the whole period until it is dissolved.
-In this case, the Queen makes a prorogation Proclamation which only prorogues Parliament, until the date on which it will dissolve.
+The government prorogues Parliament before a dissolution when it is able to finish its desired parliamentary business before the dissolution date, and does not need Parliament to sit for the whole period until it is dissolved.
+In this case, the Queen makes a prorogation Proclamation which only prorogues Parliament, until the date on which it will dissolve, and does not set a date for the start of the next session.
 Then, after dissolution, the Queen makes a further, separate, Proclamation, summoning the new Parliament and setting the date on which it will first meet (the ‘date of summons’) and thus start its first session.
 In such instances, the Queen’s Speech and State Opening take place a few days after the start of the new session, to allow time before the Queen’s Speech for the election of the House of Commons Speaker and the swearing-in of Members of both Houses.

 - A prorogation may take place before the first meeting of a new Parliament, under the Prorogation Act 1867.
 In this case, the Queen makes a prorogation Proclamation which prorogues the new Parliament from the date previously set for its first meeting (the ‘date of summons’) to a later date.
 Any such later date must be at least 14 days after the date of the Proclamation which sets it.
 In effect, this mechanism is a way of delaying the first meeting of a new Parliament beyond the date previously set for it.